Summer Reading Program 2023

 - First and last name, type of reading log (teen), and, if you’re under 18, include age, last grade completed (if any), and school (if any).

-Then, you can print the age appropriate reading logs by clicking on the buttons below, keep track of your reading time and activities, then, when you’re back in town, come, collect your prizes!
+Then, you can print the age appropriate reading log by clicking on the button below, keep track of your reading time and activities, then, when you’re back in town, come, collect your prizes!

 What do you get for participating in Summer Reading?

-This year for Teens, there will be incentive prizes along the way.
-Here’s the breakdown:
+For Teens, there will be incentive prizes along the way.
+Participants may collect the prizes all at once or level by level, whichever they prefer.

-- For 10 hours, a Cowlicks gift certificate + 1 ticket for the prized drawing
+- For 10 hours, a C.V.
+Starr Center pass+ virtual ticket for prize drawing

-- For 20 hours, a book of their choice + 1 ticket for the prized drawing
+- For 20 hours, a book of their choice + virtual ticket for prize drawing

 Continued reading, for teens who’ve completed their log, will earn spins on our spinner for an end of summer prize drawing.